 Strategic Technology Consultant

 Jim Tom is an independent consultant in information and technology strategy, helping organizations understand and seek advantage in a constantly shifting technology landscape.
 He was the founding Chief Information Officer for Public Health Ontario and Associate Vice-Chancellor for IT at the University of Missouri-St. Louis.
 He has held executive and senior management roles in the public and private sectors.
 Jim has also served on the Boards of several non-profit organizations.
-He holds a PhD from Stanford in Engineering-Economic Systems and recently received the ICD.D from Rotman/Institute for Corporate Directors.
+He holds a PhD from Stanford in Engineering-Economic Systems and received the ICD.D from Rotman/Institute for Corporate Directors.
 Jim is passionate about the need to develop excitement, curiosity and critical thinking about science early in every child’s education.
 He believes that raising the overall level of scientific knowledge is key to improving the public discourse about science and fostering interest in scientific careers.

 Sharon Baker (Vice-Chair)